flipstone/jasmine-phantom/README.markdown

 Jasmine Phantom
 ===============

-Jasmine Phantom provides a rake task that runs your jasmine specs via phanstomjs.
+Jasmine Phantom provides a rake task that runs your jasmine specs via phantomjs.
 It is adapted from the jasmine runner example that comes with phantom js.
-It requires jasmine `>= 1.2.0rc2`, which is only currency available via github.
+It requires jasmine `>= 1.2.0rc2`, which is only currently available via GitHub.

 Installation
 ------------